htwangtw/hrvtrt/preregisteration.md

 There's a long-standing debate of the impact of physiology signals on fMRI data.
 In the denoising literature, various methods have been developed to remove physiology based noise ([Glover et al. 2000]).
 Although BOLD signal is, theoretically, heavily confounded by physiology signals, researchers still found functional relevance of physiology signal after removing relevant confounds.
-Literature in dynamic resting state fMRI analysis has shown that heart rate variability is highly relevant to the default mode network after accounting for heart beat and respiration related noise ([Chang et al. 2009]).
+Literature in dynamic resting state fMRI analysis has shown that heart rate variability is highly relevant to the default mode network after accounting for heart beat and respiration related noise ([Chang et al., 2009]).
 Activity in bilateral insula correlated with the interaction of high-frequency continuous heart rate variability and emotion-arousing audio inputs in movie watching paradigm ([Nguyen et al., 2015]) as well as resting state ([Kassinopoulos et al., 2019]).
 A study simulating BOLD from physiology data has recovered networks similar to canonical resting state networks found through clustering functional connectivity data ([Chen et al., 2020]).
 From the converging evidence above, we designed this analysis to understand the relevance of heart rate variability in resting state functional connectome and explore the individual differences of its cognitive and psychiatric relevance.